shred/acme4j/src/doc/docs/usage/account.md

       .commit();
 ```

 You can also get the list of contacts via `getContacts()`, and modify or remove contact `URI`s there.
-However, some CAs do not allow to remove all contacts.
+However, some CAs do not allow removing all contacts.

 !!! note
     `AccountBuilder` only accepts contact addresses when a _new account_ is created.
 To modify an existing account, use `Account.modify()` as described in this section.
 It is not possible to modify the account using the `AccountBuilder` on an existing account.

 ## Changing the Account Key

-It is recommended to change the account key from time to time, e.g if you suspect that your key has been compromised, or if a staff member with knowledge of the key has left the company.
+It is recommended to change the account key from time to time, e.g. if you suspect that your key has been compromised, or if a staff member with knowledge of the key has left the company.

 To change the key pair that is associated with your account, you can use the `Account.changeKey()` method: